 |

-The ETX is sold together with a 26 mm Ploessl eyepiece, which is a good general purpose eyepiece.
-However, if you want to see the complete moon or sum (with sun filter or projection screen) you need an eyepiece with a larger field of view, for example a 40 mm or a wide-angle eyepiece.
+The ETX was sold together with a 26 mm Ploessl eyepiece, which is a good general purpose eyepiece.
+However, if you want to see the complete moon or sun (with sun filter or projection screen) you need an eyepiece with a larger field of view, for example a 40 mm or a wide-angle eyepiece.
 When using a 40 mm eyepiece, there is the problem of vignetting that increases with a person's age.
 I do not know, whether this is also true for wide-angle eyepieces.
-If you need higher magnifications, you have to use eyepieces with shorter focal lenght (9-12 mm).
-However, image quality decreases with magnifiation so that the outcome may not be worth the cost for an additional eyepiece.
-Hight quality eyepieces may cost several hundred dollars, so do not underestimate the additional cost. |
+If you need higher magnifications, you have to use eyepieces with a shorter focal length (9-12 mm).
+However, image quality decreases with magnification so that the outcome may not be worth the cost for an additional eyepiece.
+High quality eyepieces may cost several hundred dollars, so do not underestimate the additional cost. |

-The ETX-90 is Well Suited to... |
+The ETX-90 Is Well Suited to... |

 |